 Apple iPad Pro 10.5 (2017) prices and specs

-The iPad Pro 10.5 (2017) runs the new iOS 10.3.2: you will be able to run any desired app.
-The tablet has a great quality 10.5 inch display with a resolution 1668 x 2224 pixels, 4:3 ratio.
-The base version of the tablet has a rather big amount of internal storage - 64GB.
-If you need more, you can purchase other size options.
+The iPad Pro 10.5 (2017) runs the new iOS 10.3.2: the tab will run all new games and apps.
+The tablet has a high quality 10.5 inch screen with a resolution 1668 x 2224 pixels, 4:3 ratio.
+The base model of the tablet is equipped with a very good amount of internal memory - 64GB.
+If you want more amount of memory, you can buy other size options.

-The Apple iPad Pro 10.5 (2017) has a rather good for tablets 12 megapixel rear camera that can make photos of a good quality.
-The tab's 7 (f/2.2 megapixel front camera has a satisfactory quality for tablets.
-It can be useful for video chatting.
-The Apple iPad Pro 10.5 (2017) supports 2g, 3g, 4g bands and has Wi-Fi.
+The Apple iPad Pro 10.5 (2017) has a very good for tablets 12 megapixel rear camera that can capture photos of a good quality.
+The tab's 7 (f/2.2 megapixel front camera is rather good for tablets.
+It can be useful in the case of a sudden need to make selfie.
+The iPad Pro 10.5 (2017) supports 2g, 3g, 4g bands and has Wi-Fi.
 Also the tab has a Bluetooth 4.2 which means that you'll be able to use Bluetooth headphones for listening music for example.

 Internal Storage & RAM